52 Best Things to do in Taiwan & Reasons You Must Visit

 Taichung’s Fengjia night market is another popular foodie experience and home to an estimated 15,000 food stalls, shops, and restaurants.
 It’s not hard to understand why night markets are a popular place in many towns and cities in Taiwan.

 3. The country has a world-renowned transportation system.
 The High-Speed Rail traverses the country in 2.5 hours, while timely trains and intercity buses provided access to remote locations.

 4. Taiwan is a super safe country.
-You can walk anywhere at night, including solo female travelers, there’s no pickpocketing, vendors and taxi drivers are honest, and the food is clean and delicious.
+You can walk anywhere at night.
+This includes solo female travelers.
+There is no pickpocketing.
+Vendors and taxi drivers are honest.
+The street food is clean and delicious.
 It’s no wonder Taiwan is such a popular tourist destination.